 - Ensure that the programmer Port is selected in your Arduino IDE;

 - Press the Arduino IDE “Upload” button.

-We hope that with this article you’ve gotten your ESP8266 ESP-01 USB Serial Programmer with CH340 Chip to work properly.
-After fixing the issue, you’ll see that this module is very practical to upload code to an ESP-01.
+We hope that you’ve gotten your ESP8266 ESP-01 USB Serial Programmer with CH340 Chip to work properly with this article.
+After fixing the issue, you’ll see that this module is convenient to upload code to an ESP-01.

-If you intend to get a USB Serial Programmer like this one, take into account that you need to make a few modifications to make it work.
+If you intend to get a USB Serial Programmer like this one, consider that you need to make a few modifications to make it work.